aammd/Habitat_Filtering/MS/OrgSize.md

 ## Introduction

-models of community assembly explain how local species composition are assembled from the regional species pool.
-They can be divided into neutral and niche-based processes.
-Neutral processes are based on the demographic equivalence of all species. the relative abundance of species in any local patch is dependent on their frequency in the regional species pool, paired with stochastic demographic processes such as immigration and emigration.
-In contrast, niche-based models of community assembly emphasize the trait differences among species.
-In these models, species are able to coexiest if they posses sufficeniently different traits (stabilizing processes) and their relative abundance is due to differences in their fitness (e.g. survival and reproduction).
-Niche-based models emphasize how the presence of species in a site is correlated with the abiotic and biotic conditions of that site.
-These determine whether a species is able to colonize or persist in a given patch.
-In niche-based, as in neutral models, variance in community composition is also derived from stochasticity in demographic processes.
-Both categorite of model also make predictions about how patches differ from each other in species composition (beta diversity).
-In a neutral model, differences between patches are caused by stochasticity in demographic processes, particularly dispersa.
-In a niche-based model this variation is increased by variation among habitat patches, which selects for different species compositions in each.
-Separating the different patterns produced by these two methods usually involves variance partitioning.
-This approach has its detractors.
-But the question remains for ecologists: when and under what circumstances will local communities be assembled by neutral or niche-based processes?
+When can we use environmental variation to predict community structure?
+Models of community assembly describe how local communities are assembled from the regional species pool; they can be divided into neutral and niche-based processes.
+These two frameworks make very different predictions about how the environment influences community structure.
+In neutral models, individuals of all species are assumed to be demographically equivalent, with patterns of relative abundance being driven by stochastic processes: birth, death and dispersal.
+Because dispersal is a spatial process, neutral models predict that sites close in space should be most similar in community composition.
+In contrast, niche-based models of community assembly emphasize differences among sites (i.e. in habitat qualities) and differences among species (i.e. in traits).
+In these models, species are able to coexist if they possess traits which permit them to colonize, and if they are sufficiently different from other species to allow coexistence.
+Niche-based models, therefore, predict that sites similar in biotic and abiotic conditions should be most similar in community composition.
+There have been many studies evaluating the relative importance of niche versus neutral processes.
+But the question remains for
+ecologists: when and under what circumstances will local communities be assembled by neutral or niche-based processes?

+One promising mechanism for answering this question is the Size-Plasticity Hypothesis [@Farjalla2012].
+This hypothesis suggests that smaller organisms are more plastic than larger organisms, and therefore smaller organisms show more neutral dynamics of community assembly.
+In one of the first studies comparing different organism types in the same community, Farjalla et al.
- In one of the first studies across different groups of organisms in the same community, Farjalla et al. [-@Farjalla2012] demonstrated that body size is a key trait determining environmental signal in community composition.
-They conducted an observational study across many different organism types, spanning orders of magnitude in body size, along a single environmental gradient.
-They considered two different hypotheses regarding how increasing body size should change the balance of niche-based vs neutral community assembly processes.
-The size-dispersal and size-plasticity hypotheses.
-The former hypothesis suggests that larger animals have weaker dispersal -- therefore more stochasticity in community composition -- while smaller organisms have such high dispersal rates that variation in composition must be driven by the suitability of the local environment.
-In contrast the size-plasticity hypothesis suggests that more important than the ability to disperse is the differences in the local environment.
-That is, smaller organisms should be less sensitive to environmental variation (ie more plastic) and larger organisms more so.
+[-@Farjalla2012] observed three different organism types: macroinvertebrates, zooplankton and bacteria.
+These organism types span orders of magnitude in body size, and multiple species of each are found along the same environmental gradient -- in this case, three different species of tank bromeliads.
+They considered two different hypotheses regarding how increasing body size should change the balance of niche-based vs neutral community assembly processes: the size-dispersal and size-plasticity hypotheses.
+The former hypothesis suggests that larger organism types have weaker dispersal, which creates more spatial signal in community composition.
+Smaller organisms, meanwhile, have high dispersal rates, which creates more opportunity for the environment to structure community composition.
+That is, the size-dispersal hypothesis predicts that size is negatively correlated with the importance of niche-based processes.
+The size-plasticity hypothesis, on the other hand, suggests the opposite pattern: smaller organisms should be less sensitive to environmental variation (i.e. more plastic) and larger organisms more so.
+Their analysis of observational data found support for the size- plasticity hypothesis.
 They found that groups of organisms which are physically larger show a greater degree of habitat filtering: there is weaker environmental structure as body size decreases from insects (strong signal), zooplankton (moderate signal) and bacteria (weak signal).
-Their analysis of observational data found support for the size-plasticity hypothesis.

-Why should the strenght of environmental filtering decrease with organism size? there are two possible mechanisms that may make communities of smaller organisms more strongly filtered.
-At the individual level, organisms which are very small maybe able to find microhabitats in a way that mitigates varation abmong patches. smaller organisms also have simpler metabolisms.
-Bacteria are often able to consume a wide variety of carbon sources.
+Why should the strength of environmental filtering decrease with organism size?
+There are two possible mechanisms that may make communities of smaller organisms more strongly filtered.
+First, at the individual level, organisms may have behavioral or physiological plasticity which permits them to persist in a patch, even if the environment changes.
+For example, small organisms may be able to find microhabitats that allow them to persist when the rest of a local habitat is unsuitable.
+Small organisms may also have a wide dietary plasticity -- for example, a single bacteria taxon can often consume a wide variety of carbon sources.
 Bacteria can even use environmental DNA, or transfer plasmids among unrelated cells, acquiring new functions.

-Dispersion -- this hypothesis also tells us something about how we should expect to see communities change over time.

-The individual-level effects suggested by the size-plasticity hypothesis are difficult to test because of population level processes: especially dispersal.
-At the population level, smaller organisms may also show less of a relationship with environmental variation. if smaller organisms disperse more rapidly, then we would expect to see populations of smaller species maintained, even in patches where they have negative population growth rates (i.e. mass effects). smaller organisms have higher growth rates, higher rates of turnover, and shorter generation times.
-This suggests that they could persiste in highly variable or fluctuation habitats, purely by demographic processes.
-Also, they could stick aroun by evolution, as they have larger effects population sizes (does mutation rate show an effect with regard to population size?). rapid evolution to antiobotics is well know.
+Second, at the level of the population, demographic processes can contribute to the amount of sensitivity a group will show.
+Smaller organisms have higher growth rates, higher rates of turnover, and shorter generation times.
+This suggests that they could persist in highly variable or fluctuation habitats, purely by demographic processes.
+However, most importantly the process of dispersal can counteract habitat filtering.
+If smaller organisms disperse more rapidly, then we would expect to see populations of smaller species maintained, even in patches where they have negative population growth rates (i.e. mass effects, [@Mouquet2002]).
-In both cases, therefore, space is an issue -- the processes of dispersal can either exaggerate or diminish the effects seen by Farjalla et al.

-However, the work of Farjalla et al suggests a manipulative experiment: to remove variation among patches, while preserving abiotic variation.
-If these environmental differences.
+Dispersal creates a problem for measuring the distinction between the size- plasticity and size-dispersal hypotheses.
+Dispersal can be active, where adults choose where to lay eggs, or passive, when that organisms are moved by some vector.
+On the one hand, active choice by larger organism types could account for much of the pattern seen by Farjalla et al - particularly if the scale and precision of active dispersal increases with organism size.
+This behaviour by female insects may result in their offspring being found in very similar locations, creating an environmental signal in their distribution.
+On the other hand, high rates of even passive dispersal have the possibility to maintain local populations of a species though mass effects.
+For example, a given zooplankton species may experience negative growth rate in one patch, but a constant influx of new immigrants maintains its presence.
+Unfortunately, dispersal rates are notoriously difficult to measure, especially for the many species and scales necessary to address this question.

+Fortunately, the size-dispersal and size-plasticity also make different predictions regarding the rate of change in communities which begin at identical (or nearly-identical).
+We use this prediction to design and
+experiment: by starting with identical community compositions, we will observe the return of variation in community composition.
 We studied the same groups of organisms (insects, zooplankton and bacteria) in the same patchy, highly variable habitat (three species of tank bromeliads).
 We created communities that were as similar as possible in composition, then exposed these communities to their original environmental conditions.

 We test three different predictions of the size-plasticity hypothesis:

-Question 1: communities which begin at a simiar species composition will diverge, but this divergence will be greatest between larger species and increasingly weak in smaller organisms
+Question 1: communities which begin at a similar species composition will diverge, but this divergence will be greatest between larger species and increasingly weak in smaller organisms

 Question 2: This increase in beta diversity will correlate with environmental differences; this correlation will be stronger for larger organisms.

 Question 3: The specific taxa responding to environmental variation will possess traits that are related to their ability to sustain highly variable environments.

 ## Methods